austinjohnkaylor/API-Examples/Hexagonal Architectural Pattern/README.md

 #### Public Library
 - Allows patrons to place books on hold at it's various library branches
 #### Book
+- Metadata about the book
+  - Title
+  - Author
+  - ISBN
+  - Price
 - Are either **circulating** or **restricted**
 - Can have **retrieval fees** or **usage fees**
 - Can be **restricted**
   - restricted books can only be held by researcher patrons
 - Can be put on hold by only one patron at a time
-- Has to have ISBN
-- Has to have Title
-- Has to have Author
-- Has to have Price
 #### Patron
 - **Regular Patron**
   - limited to 5 holds at a time